 What happens in Northern Virginia when the lease is over?

-At the end of the lease term in Northern Virginia, either party can opt to end the tenancy.
+At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
 The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or end our management services, please send us written notice as described in your management agreement.
+If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will typically create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.